teeso/beaconsync/README.md

 After detecting the beacon *b41bbe2-42c2-4b84-ab96-6e9d5509138b.0.2* the app may choose to follow the corresponding &lt;entry&gt;'s &lt;link&gt; within a web browser frame, or may choose to display other Atom/extension attributes of the &lt;entry&gt; like &lt;title&gt; and &lt;summary&gt;.

 The app controls how much of the feed data it caches, and should sync as often as necessary to support addition and repurposing of beacons, and updated content.
-It should at minimum cache the beacon UUID/majorminor sets, id, and link.
+It should at minimum cache the beacon UUID/majorminor sets, id, and link, for quick response to detection of a new beacon.

 History
 ---

-This plugin came about as part of a volunteer effort for Discovery Center of Idaho (http://www.dcidaho.org) to simplify exhibit signage and add to the depth of information available at each exhibit.
+This plugin came about as part of a volunteer effort for Discovery Center of Idaho (http://www.dcidaho.org) to improve exhibit signage and depth of available information.
+Please feel free to use it and give me feedback!